 The second possibility is to use TODO keywords to indicate different types of action items.
 For example, you might want to indicate that items are for "work" or "home".
-If you are into David Allen's Getting Things DONE, you might want to use todo types 'NEXTACTION', 'WAITING', 'MAYBE'.
 Or, when you work with several people on a single project, you might want to assign action items directly to persons, by using their names as TODO keywords.
 This would be set up like this: